heptarch/heptarch.github.io/projects.md

 tenured chair at.
 But its successes are postselected; not much happens one people arrive at the Institute itself.
-As Feynman memorably put it: "Nothing happens because there's not enough real activity and challenge: You're not in contact with the experimental guys.
+As Feynman memorably put it: "Nothing happens because there's not enough real activity and challenge: you're not in contact with the experimental guys.
 You don't have to think how to answer questions from the students.
 Nothing!"